 This field is used in masked Atomic Operations (FetchAdd and CmpSwap) to perform a bitwise logical AND operation as specified in the definition of these operations.
-For nonmasked Atomic Operations (Swap), this field MUST be set to ffffffffffffff on transmit and ignored by the receiver.
+For nonmasked Atomic Operations (Swap), this field is set to ffffffffffffffh on transmit and ignored by the receiver.